WICG/local-peer-to-peer/EXPLAINER.md

 The following are the high-level requirements derived from the use cases:

-- R1: Discover nearby device(s)
+- R1: Discover device(s) on the local communication medium
-- R2: Advertise yourself to nearby device(s)
+- R2: Advertise yourself to device(s) on the local communication medium
-- R3: Establish a bi-directional communication channel between two nearby devices
+- R3: Establish a bi-directional communication channel between two devices on the local communication medium
-- R4: Allow secure connection to locally hosted web pages.
+- R4: Allow secure connection to web pages hosted on the local communication medium.
 - R5: User consent and delegation per web origin.

 ### Prerequisites

-What is a prerequisite for all these use cases is that the participating devices are physically nearby to each other and as such able to establish a direct connection using either a wireless connectivity technology such as Wi-Fi Direct, Wi-Fi via access point, or a wired computer networking technology such as Ethernet.
+What is a prerequisite for all these use cases is that the participating devices can be connected via a [local communication medium](https://wicg.github.io/local-peer-to-peer/#local-communication-medium) because they are physically nearby to each other and as such able to establish a direct connection using either a wireless connectivity technology such as Wi-Fi Direct, Wi-Fi via access point, or a wired computer networking technology such as Ethernet.
 This connection technology and its details are abstracted out by both the Web API exposed to web developers as well as the UI/UX visible to the user.

 In summary, the following are the prerequisites:

-- The participating devices are physically nearby (the definition of "nearby" is an implementation detail)
+- The participating devices share a local communication medium.
-- The participating devices are able to establish a direct connection using some connection technology (the supported technologies may vary depending on hardware and OS capabilities and remain an implementation detail)

 ### References